 Sessions are delivered by a team of national experts, educational consultants, lead practitioners and primary educationalists.
 We enjoy strong links with Roehampton University who not only deliver PGCE training, but contribute to English and Science training for all trainees.

 - National curriculum and planning

 - Assessment and effective feedback (including teacher wellbeing)

 - Core subject training in Maths, Science and English (pedagogy and subject knowledge)

-- Foundation subject training (History, Geography, Music, PE, Art and Design, Computing)
+- Foundation subject training (History, Geography, Music, PE, Art and Design, Design and Technology and Computing)